ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Signals/signal-slice.md

 This is good for situations where you need to manually/imperatively trigger some action, and then use the current state in some way in order to calculate the new state.

 When you supply an `actionSource`, it will automatically create an `action` that you can call.
-Reducers can be created like this:
+Action Sources can be created like this:

 ```ts
 state = signalSlice({